Understanding Cyber Threats: A Guide to Phishing, Spoofing, Ghosting, and Catfishing

 Talk to Your Teens

-Being a digital parent may include some struggles along the way, but you can help keep your kids safe by having online safety discussions with them and being involved in their lives.
-We support you by monitoring teens text, email, and social media apps and alerting you to potential issues like cyberbullying, sexting, and online predators.
-Sign up for Bark today!
+Being a digital parent may include some struggles along the way, but you can help raise your kids awareness of digital threats and keep them safe by having online safety discussions and being involved in their lives.
+We support you by Sign up for Bark today!